Verdify

 Sensor, plan, outcome, and controller events make the loop inspectable.

-Most client workflows do not have firmware or relays, but they do have authority layers, approval paths, telemetry, scorecards, and known limits.
+Most client workflows do not have firmware or relays, but they do have authority layers, approval paths, telemetry, private evals, feedback loops, and known limits.

 Reads approved sources, classifies, drafts, recommends, or prepares evidence.